tj-wells/coti-docker-method/README.md

-# COTI Node Docker Installation Method
+# Coti Node Docker Installation Method

 Purpose: Provide an easy method to install, upgrade and maintain Coti nodes, with automatic SSL certification, using Docker containers.